memgonzales/linquiztics/README.md

    Database population complete!
 Press Ctrl + C to continue.
    ```

-5. On the main project directory, run the following command:
+5. On the main project directory, run the following command to populate the database with **quizzes**:
    ```
    node misc/add_quiz_data.js
    ```

-   This will populate the database with quizzes.
    If the command is executed successfully, the following will be printed on the terminal (the assigned <code>_id</code> may vary):

    ```
    Added {
        tags: [ 'animals', 'basic', 'German', 'introductory', 'vocabulary' ],
        subjectLanguages: [ 'German' ],
        ratings: [
            5, 5, 5, 5, 4,
            5, 5, 3, 1, 5
        ],
        accuracies: [
            100, 100, 86, 86, 71,
            71, 57, 43, 29
        ],
        _id: 60a9556188b8f82cdc92368d,
        idNum: 1,